Story by Tacoma and Lunati with Art by Tacoma.

 Lunati's Relationship with Cassandra:

-Despite all the violence, Lunati believes that Cassandra can still be redeemed somehow.
+Despite the violence, Lunati believes that Cassandra can still be redeemed somehow.
 Stubborn and devoted, Lunati is not so willing to give up on her friend.
-She promised to pull Cassandra out of the darkness she had shrouded herself in for years, but has had a hard time getting through.
+She promised to pull Cassandra out of the darkness she had shrouded herself in for years, but has so far had a hard time getting through.
 Cassandra is hell bent on destroying Nimbaterra, and Lunati can't fully comprehend why.

 Tacoma promised Lunati that when she reached Cassandra's workshop someday, she would speak with the Zengre Queen face-to-face and in an attempt to stop the onslaught.
 Tacoma often grows frustrated with Lunati's attempts to make peace as these usually happen when the Isles are under seige.
-Despite her own life being in danger, Tacoma is very protective of Lunati and is adamant about not letting Cassandra near her partner.
+Despite her own life being in greater danger, Tacoma is very protective of Lunati and is adamant about not letting Cassandra near her partner.
 Lunati has no anxiety about a potential capture and remains confident that she could get herself out of a bind in a pinch.

 Tacoma's Relationship with Cassandra: